 Your ad has been paused, disapproved, or deleted

-Just like any other advertising platform, Google lets you pause your campaigns.
+Like any other advertising platform, Google allows you to pause your campaigns.
 Actually, you can pause campaigns, ad groups, or ads themselves.
 A possible reason why your ads are not showing is that they’re simply paused.
 This could be due to their runtime going out or very poor performance.
 Make sure to switch their status to Enabled.

 Another reason why your Google Ads aren’t active could be their removal from your account for one reason or another.
 Check if your ads are still there.
 If they’re not, unfortunately, you’ll have to create them again.
 You can check the Change History section to see if you’ve accidentally removed your ads.